alessiovietri/rep-o-matic/README.md

 - The migration 'create_reponames_table'
 - The 'RepoNamesSeeder'.
 The command will also update the 'DatabaseSeeder' file, adding the line to call 'RepoNamesSeeder'

+Execute the command "composer dump-autoload" after an execution to include the new classes into the project

 ## **Options**

 If you want, you can use these options to customize the creation: